 Set up two-factor authentication in mailbox

-When using Two-Factor Authentication (2FA) for your account, you must create and use a corresponding application password to access your calendar, contacts, or Drive data with external apps.
-Without Two-Factor Authentication (2FA), application passwords are optional.
+When using two-factor authentication (2FA) for your account, you need to create and use a corresponding application password to access your calendar, contacts, or Drive data with external apps.
+Without two-factor authentication (2FA), application passwords are optional.

 With two-factor authentication (2FA), mailbox offers you an enhanced way to reliably secure access to your mailbox.
 2FA protects your data in addition to your password.
 Depending on the setup, you can choose between two variants: two-factor authentication using the TOTP method (Time-based One-Time Password) and the OTP method, which at mailbox is known as Login 2.0 (One-Time Password).